louis037/fabrik/README.md

 The detailed list of fixes and enhancements in this version of Fabrik can be found in [Sophist's Wiki page](https://github.com/Sophist-UK/joomla_fabrik/wiki).
 However the major ones are as follows:

 1. Syntax error checking for PHP and Javascript code in Fabrik back end
-2. Calc element can be SQL INT or DECIMAL or VARCHAR not just TEXT - which means you can index on it etc.
+1. Calc element can be SQL INT or DECIMAL or VARCHAR not just TEXT - which means you can index on it etc.
-3. Enhancements to several validation plugins
+1. Enhancements to several validation plugins
-4. Form modules can be forced to single column (useful if you want a module in a narrow side-bar.
+1. Form modules can be forced to single column (useful if you want a module in a narrow side-bar.
-5. In a list you can have a Group title displayed over the top of the headers for the groups columns.
+1. In a list you can have a Group title displayed over the top of the headers for the groups columns.
-6. Several improvements to error messages when your development creates a 500 error.
+1. Several improvements to error messages when your development creates a 500 error.
-7. Significant improvements to Repeat Groups inc. making zero rows work and allowing you to specify a dynamic max no. of rows
+1. Significant improvements to Repeat Groups inc. making zero rows work and allowing you to specify a dynamic max no. of rows
-8. Enhancements to back-end Elements list for sorting and drag and drop sequencing.
+1. Enhancements to back-end Elements list for sorting and drag and drop sequencing.
-9. Performance improvements avoiding unnecessary database calls for read-only dbjoin elements.
+1. Performance improvements avoiding unnecessary database calls for read-only dbjoin elements.
-10. Fix to databasejoin which resulted in incorrect database field type.
+1. Fix to databasejoin which resulted in incorrect database field type.
+1. Replacement for back end ajax RequestQueue - allows ajax requests to run in public, and caches responses and avoids identical requests running in parallel.

 **Please note the following caveats** if you decide to "update from github" using this fork to take advantage of the above: